Élie Lévy: Second World War

 He returned to Antibes where created a Resistance network, and until mid 1942 his home in Antibes was a meeting point for numerous Resistance agents, and SOE agents when they arrived in France.

 Lévy was the main organiser of the escape of a group of British officers from Lille prison in 1941.

-In August 1941 he was recruited by Jacques Vaillant de Guelis to assist the Special Operations Executive SPINDLE Network in Cannes, having been recommended by Max Hymans.
+In August 1941 he was recruited by Jacques Vaillant de Guélis to assist the Special Operations Executive SPINDLE Network in Cannes, having been recommended by Max Hymans.
 Lévy used the pseudonyms "Louis", "Philippe" and "Oscar".

 In early 1942 he met Jean Moulin "Rex", envoy of General de Gaulle, who was parachuted in the evening of 1 January, and Peter Churchill, who arrived at his house on 10 January at the start of his first mission in France, and again on 21 April on his second mission when he brought two radio operators Isidore Newman «Julien» for the URCHIN network and Edward Zeff «Matthieu» for the SPRUCE network, From April to July 1942 he hosted Maurice Pertschuk, a young officer of the SOE, future head of the Eugène-Prunus network in Toulouse and its region.

 He helped numerous Resistance agents, including Emmanuel d'Astier de la Vigerie, Yvon Morandat, Henri Frenay, and Philippe Roques.

 He assisted many SOE agents, to whom he provided false documents when they arrived in France, or lodging them before their departure by submarine; some were radio operators; others brought in funds for the Resistance.

 For three days he sheltered three allied pilots, an American, a Pole, and an Englishman, who had been shot down.
 None spoke French and thanks to the Resistance they escaped and were able to reach Spain.

 In summer 1942 Lévy and his wife left Antibes and went into hiding near Lake Laffrey (Isère), where he remained in the Resistance in Lyon.

 After returning to Antibes, Lévy was arrested by Italian police on the 4 May 1943 and detained in secret in Nice.
 During an interrogation he found himself with Peter Churchill and others, but pretended not to know them.
 He was transferred to Imperia, where he had to break pebbles on the roads, then moved to Chiavari.
 Amedeo Rocchegiani, who sent money and helped Jewish and political prisoners, organised the escape of Lévy so that he could have found refuge in the hospital in Ancona, but he refused, having given his word as an officer not to escape.

 In September 1943 the Italians transferred all political prisoners to the Germans.
 As a Jew, he was deported to Auschwitz-Birkenau II, where he endured fifteen months of hell.

 As Soviet troops were advancing in January 1945, the camp was evacuated and the inmates were sent on a "death march" which lasted 52 days, during which about a quarter died.
 Lévy died on 24 January, having fallen exhausted on the road between Rybnik and Racibórz, and was probably shot.